 Honestly, they're brilliant and can some models can fold up into little spaces for storage.
 Many of our staff use them because realistically, we always end up owning at least 2 bikes at any point in time 😂.
 If you're wondering what we currently suggest, please see the link here to the Yakima Foldclick2.

 Do not fret.
 If you do not have a car and you've found yourself in need of a transportation solution there are still several options remaining.

 Say you've had a puncture, or an electrical breakdown and you need to get it to a service agent, the best option is usually to order yourself a maxi taxi (or equivalent).

-Availability in urban and suburban areas is usually prevalent and at a reasonable cost given the distance.
-Sometimes the driver will even assist you with lifting the bike (if they're feeling nice).
-This can also be a great means of transporting cargo bikes that are too big for most home owned vehicles.
+Availability in urban and suburban areas is usually prevalent and at a reasonable cost given the distance and convenience for you.
+This can also be a viable option for transporting cargo bikes that are too big for many home owned vehicles.